 But, don’t overdo it.
-A lot of water can be bad for you for sure.
 A liter or two a few hours before the test should be fine.
 There is no need to drink excessive amounts of water days or weeks before the test.

-You should keep in mind that drinking water will make you urinate more, therefore your urine will be more clear.
-And this could look suspicious!
+You should keep in mind that drinking water will make you urinate more, so your urine will be more clear.
+And this could look suspicious as well.

-Some food ingredients can probably help you get rid of THC faster, but some will definitely do the opposite.
+Some ingredients could probably help you get rid of THC faster, but some could definitely do the opposite.

 As THC is looking for fat cells to store itself, you’ll need to avoid fatty and greasy foods, as well as things rich in sugar and sodium.
 That means — no junk food and red meat.

-You’ll need a lot of food rich in fiber and antioxidants to redirect THC from the fat cells out of the system.
+You’ll need a lot of food rich in fiber and antioxidants to redirect THC from the fat cells.

-Stick to fruits, vegetables and whole grain to detox from marijuana faster.
+Stick to fruits, vegetables and whole grains to detox from marijuana faster.

-Also, vitamin C is your new best friend.
+Also, vitamin C should be your new best friend.
 Lemonade and citrus juices are full of electrolytes which are great detoxing agents.
 Tea will also help your system get rid of THC, so drink a few cups of green, black or white tea a couple of days before your test.

-Doing cardio is the best way to burn fat, where the THC metabolites are stored.
-By exercising, we sweat more, excrete fluids and increase the metabolism.
+Cardio is the best way to burn fat, which is also where THC metabolites live.
+By exercising, we sweat more, excrete fluids and we eventually speed up the THC detox.

-However, there is one tricky thing when it comes to exercising.
-Don’t do it on the day when you are taking the test.
-In fact, try avoiding exercise a couple of days before the big day.
+But, there is one tricky thing when it comes to exercising.
+Don’t do it on the day of testing.
+In fact, try to avoid all exercise a couple of days before the big day.

-As it turns out, exercise burns fat, releasing more THC metabolites into your blood.
-Which could be a bad choice for the testing day.
+Even though exercise burns fat, that process also releases more THC metabolites into your blood, which could be a bad choice for the testing day.

 When we sleep, our whole body recovers for the following day.
-It’s our own natural mechanism of detoxication.
+It’s our own, natural detox mechanism.

 So, a few days (or weeks) before taking the test, try getting as much sleep as possible.
-Give yourself a rest and enough relaxing time and try going to bed earlier than usual.
+Give yourself plenty of relaxing time and try to go to bed earlier than usual.

 What not to do when trying to flush THC out of your system

-There are some things that simply don’t work and could be a bad idea.
+There are some things that don’t work and could be a bad idea.

-Also, keep in mind that cheating and replacing your urine with someone else’s is forbidden and can lead to serious legal consequences.
+Keep in mind that replacing your urine with someone else’s can lead to serious legal consequences.
+In most cases.